iotc-secretariat/iotc-reference-forms/iotc-ros-reporting-forms-changelog.md

 | E-SET-BAIT-CATCHES-SPECIMEN-SSI  | ---- | handling method      | code list link updated to latest |
 | E-SET-BAIT-CATCHES-SPECIMEN-SSI  | ---- | condition at capture | code list link updated to latest |
 | E-SET-BAIT-CATCHES-SPECIMEN-SSI  | ---- | condition at release | code list link updated to latest |

+# Updates | 2026-07-08

+- Revisions of formats from integer to alphanumeric for `configuration_id` and `section_id`
+- Revisions of descriptions for observed_trip_id, set_id, catch_id, and specimen_id with the following proposals:

+    - observed_trip_id: The unique identifier for the observed trip.
+For instance, the identifier could be defined as the concatenation of (i) the observation or trip start date (YYYY-MM-DD), (ii) the IOTC observer identifier, (iii) the IOTC vessel identifier as per Record of Authorised Vessels ([RAV](https://rav.iotc.org/)) and the vessel [gear group](https://data.iotc.org/reference/latest/domain/fisheries/#gearGroups) code as per IOTC classification (e.g., 2026-01-15_OBS123_12345_PS)

+    - set_id: The unique identifier for each set/operation conducted during the observed trip.
+For instance, the identifier could be defined as a four-digit numerical code assigned sequentially from the first to the last set/operation of the observed trip (e.g., 0001, 0002, 0003).
+    - catch_id: The unique identifier for each species-specific catch component within a fishing set/operation.
+For instance, the identifier could be defined as the concatenation of the observed trip identifier and the set identifier, followed by a sequential four-digital numerical code assigned to each species-specific catch component within the same set (e.g., 2026-01-15_OBS123_12345_PS_0001_0001)

+    - specimen_id: The unique identifier for each individual specimen sampled or measured within a species-specific catch component.
+For instance, the identifier could be defined as the concatenation of the observed trip identifier, the set identifier, the species-specific catch component identifier, and a sequential number assigned to each specimen collected (e.g., 2026-01-15_OBS123_12345_PS_0001_0001_0001).